China lobbies hard ahead of Manila's South China Sea arbitration case

 "It appears the tribunal panel is bending over backwards to accommodate China's interests and appear even-handed to both the Philippines and China," said Ian Storey, a South China Sea expert at Singapore's Institute of South East Asian Studies.

-Experts said that did not mean the judges would find in Beijing's favor.
+Experts said that did not mean the judges would find in Beijing's favour.

-"They are being as fair as they can ... they seem to sense China will scrutinize every word in any final ruling," said one legal scholar following the case.
+"They are being as fair as they can ... they seem to sense China will scrutinise every word in any final ruling," said one legal scholar following the case.

 When asked to comment, tribunal officials referred Reuters to statements on its website.